-Note: choices made on how to control the concurrency of the layers is the KEY design decision for this project.
-It is essential that each project team discuss and decide upon their approach to this problem PRIOR TO writing the design report.
+Choices made with respect to concurrency control among the emulated layers are also key design decisions for this project.
+It is essential that each project team discuss and decide upon their approach to these MININET design choices PRIOR TO writing the design report.